-NDEQ conducts weekly sampling for Harmful Algal Blooms (HABs), also known as toxic blue-green algae, and E. coli bacteria at 51 public recreational lakes (54 sites in all) across Nebraska from May through September and these results are updated weekly.
-Samples are typically collected on Monday and posted on the web site on Friday.
+NDEE conducts weekly sampling for Harmful Algal Blooms (HABs), also known as toxic blue-green algae, and E. coli bacteria at 51 public recreational lakes (54 sites in all) across Nebraska from May through September and these results are updated weekly.
+Samples are typically collected on Monday and results are posted on the website on Friday.

 Tap or click a row in the table to view a map of the lake, and its sampling history for microcystin and E. coli.

 High bacteria: unusually high readings of E. coli bacteria can also be a health concern; samples above 235 colonies per 100 ml water are considered high.
 Incidental ingestion of water from lakes that have recently tested high significantly increases the chance of an illness associated with ingestion of E. coli bacteria.